Port Huron and Detroit Railroad: Operations

 The trackage of the Port Huron & Detroit Railroad started at Port Huron (Milepost 0) and went through the cities of Marysville (Milepost 4.6), St. Clair (Milepost 10.8), Belle River (Milepost 15.2) and Marine City (Milepost 19.1), where it ended.
-Interchange of freight cars were made with both Grand Trunk Western and Chesapeake & Ohio railroads at Port Huron.
+Interchange of freight cars were made with both Grand Trunk Western Railway and Chesapeake and Ohio Railway at Port Huron.

 In the 1980s train operations on the Port Huron & Detroit were usually two trains each weekday that ran south from Port Huron to switch the industries located between there and the City of St. Clair, with a train going all the way to Marine City a couple times a week to switch Detroit Gasket Company located there.
 These trains also did the interchange with the two connecting railroads at Port Huron.
 The Port Huron & Detroit Railroad had about 100 on-line industries at this time though many were infrequent shippers.
 The Port Huron & Detroit Railroad owned a freight yard in Port Huron that ran parallel to and on the south side of GTW and C&O's trackage there.
 The railroad's headquarters building and its locomotive repair house were located in Port Huron.